AIA Miami, Merit Award, 2021

 Our carbon calculator has measured the embodied carbon of the building’s structural elements as 375kgCO2e/sm and the overall building figure at 495kgCO2e/ sm.
 The building’s embodied carbon fell below the London Energy Transformation Initiative’s (LETI) proposed 2020 targets, even though we conceived its design much earlier, in 2013.
 The project also pursued BREEAM green building certification and achieved a rating of “Excellent,” receiving all six available credits for embodied-carbon reduction.

-Hobhouse is an ideal example of how you can creatively reinvent, regenerate and repurpose existing buildings, using a mixture of technologies to create an expressive and efficient development.
+Hobhouse is a prime example of how existing buildings can be creatively reinvented, regenerated or repurposed using a mixture of technologies to create an expressive and efficient development.

-The new buildings have created a positive economic and social contribution to the historic area while the retention and re-use of the existing structures have allowed these “lost” spaces to be re-opened to the public for gallery and retail use.
+The new buildings have made a positive economic and social contribution to the historic area while the retention and reuse of the existing structures have allowed these “lost” spaces to be reopened to the public for gallery and retail use.
 The creation of new public spaces and the realigned streetscape has rejuvenated the area.
-Among the many project successes includes the Royal Watercolour Society - who previously occupied the building for 115 years - returning to their original base once the development reopened.
+Among the many project successes was the return of the Royal Watercolour Society – who previously occupied the building for 115 years – to its original base once the development reopened.